Associate Professor and Cowley Lecturer in Modern Hebrew Literature; Fellow, Oxford Centre for Hebrew and Jewish Studies

 Modern Hebrew and Israeli poetry; translation history and theory; diaspora and transnationalism; language politics in Israel; literary bilingualism and multilingualism; comparative poetics; political poetry and digital culture.

-I have completed a book manuscript titled Strange Cocktail: Translation and the Making of Modern Hebrew Poetry, which is currently under review.
-At present, I am researching a future book project on contemporary poetry of crisis, which will be a comparative study that brings together poetry in Hebrew, Spanish and English.
+My monograph Strange Cocktail: Translation and the Making of Modern Hebrew Poetry is forthcoming with University of Michigan Press in July 2018.
+At present, I am researching a second book project on contemporary poetry of crisis, a comparative study that brings together poetry in Hebrew, Spanish and English.
 I am also completing an English translation of Vaan Nguyen's debut collection The Truffle Eye, which is supported by the 2015 PEN/Heim Translation Fund Grant.
-At Oxford, I am also co-convenor of the research programme Oxford Comparative Criticism and Translation (occt.ox.ac.uk).
+At Oxford, I am co-convenor of the research programme Oxford Comparative Criticism and Translation (occt.ox.ac.uk).

 - Modern Hebrew and Israeli Literature

 - “HO! and the Transnational Turn in Israeli Poetry,” Prooftexts 36.1-2.
 Special Issue on Jewish/World Literature: 136-166.

 - “Anna Herman and the Goldberg Variations,” PMLA 132.2 (March): 421-426.